 Do you have tenants who just aren’t paying rent?
 It’s one of the most frustrating aspects of being a landlord.
-In this article, we’ll talk about how New Jersey, Brooklyn, Queens, Long Island landlords are dealing with tenants who don’t pay rent…
+In this article, we’ll talk about how North Carolina & New Jersey landlords are dealing with tenants who don’t pay rent…

 If you have tenants who aren’t paying rent then you’re facing the same dilemma that many landlords go through at least once.
 It’s frustrating and unfortunately, your options are limited.
-Here’s how New Jersey, Brooklyn, Queens, Long Island landlords are dealing with tenants who don’t pay rent.
+Here’s how North Carolina & New Jersey landlords are dealing with tenants who don’t pay rent.

 Of course, the best defense is a good offense – meaning that if you are careful about doing a background check on your tenants, and if you have a contract, then those things will help you.
 But here are your other options…